 The Great Barrier Reef is not a single mass but rather some 2900 individual reefs extending 2300 kilometres.
 It’s difficult to grasp the sheer size of it while on (or in) the water.
 A thrilling 10-minute helicopter joyride from the Quicksilver Cruises pontoon takes care of that.
 Soaring above the reef, you’ll not only better understand the magnitude of this natural wonder, you’ll also have the chance to see reef sharks, dolphins, sea turtles and, possibly, whales.

 Immerse yourself in ancient rainforest

 World Heritage listed since 1988, the Daintree rainforest is thought to be between 110 and 180 million years old (that’s at least 50 million years older than the Amazon).
 Some plant species here even coexisted with dinosaurs.
 You can experience biodiversity up in the canopy (the highest point is 19.5 metres off the ground), they’ll tell you about milky pines, Bennett’s tree kangaroos, spurwood mahogany, Hope’s Cycads, cassowaries, primitive flowering plants, umbrella palms and more – in between whooshing from tree to tree.
 While up in the canopy (the highest point is 19.5 metres off the ground), they’ll tell you about milky pines, Bennett’s tree kangaroos, spurwood mahogany, Hope’s Cycads, cassowaries, primitive flowering plants, umbrella palms and more – in between whooshing from tree to tree.

 Mix with the locals at the marina

-After an arduous twilight sail, kick back at the marina, where two new hotspots are making waves.
-Barbados is a stylish cocktail bar, complete with driftwood tables, day beds and chic blue-and-white striped umbrellas.
-The sashimi platter is perfect for sharing; the signature Caribbean mojito you should keep for yourself.
-Nearby, Hemingway’s Brewery is a fun place to settle in for the night.
+After an arduous twilight sail, kick back at the marina, where new hotspots are making waves.
+Hemingway’s Brewery is a fun place to settle in for the night.
 Opening last June, this hip, well-run brewery/eatery has an easygoing vibe.
 The menu tempts with moreish fare such as wood-fired pizza, juicy burgers and slow-cooked brisket and ribs.
 The beers are sensational, too.